Dr Julius Hafalla

 Julius Hafalla obtained his BSc in Molecular Biology and Biotechnology (cum laude) from the University of the Philippines – Diliman.
 He then worked as a Research Assistant at the Research Institute for Tropical Medicine (Philippines) and as a Fogarty Fellow at the International Health Institute of Brown University (USA).
 Julius obtained his MSc and PhD in Basic Medical Sciences at New York University (USA), where he investigated the development of T cell responses to malaria liver stage infection.
 He also did post-doctoral work in parasitology, immunology and pre-clinical vaccine development at New York University.

-Julius Hafalla's research investigates factors that govern the magnitude, efficiency and long-term maintenance of protective immune responses to malaria pre-erythrocytic stages.
-He has an interest in understanding protective and pathological mechanisms involved during malaria blood stage infection.
-He is involved in infectious disease research in The Philippines.
+Julius Hafalla's research investigates factors that govern the magnitude, efficiency and long-term maintenance of protective immune responses to infection, focussing on malaria, dengue and tuberculosis.
+He has an interest in understanding protective and pathological mechanisms involved in these infections.
+He is involved in infectious disease research in The Philippines and in Ghana.